greenguy33/climate_econometrics_toolkit/docs/interface_quickstart.md

 ### Evaluate Climate Econometric Models

-Once a model has been created, select the "Evaluate Model" button.
+Once a model has been created, select the "Evaluate Model with OLS" button.
 The model will automatically be evaluated on out-of-sample data.
 Several metrics and distributions with p-values will appear on the left hand side, and the timeline on the bottom right will be updated.

 <p align="center">
 <img src="../figures/metrics.png" width=400 alt="metrics" align="left">